nothingrandom/barebones/README.md

 ----------

 ## Quick Start
-1. Clone the repo _or_ [Download the latest release](https://github.com/nothingrandom/barebones/archive/master.zip)
+1. Clone the repo _or_ [download the latest release](https://github.com/nothingrandom/barebones/archive/master.zip)
 2. Run `npm install` to install the devDependencies
 3. Compile your code with `gulp`